 Take rest and avoid overexertion to give the system time to recover

-Consult your physician about medication needed and also if symptoms last for more than 24 hours.
+Consult your physician about the medication needed and also if symptoms last for more than 24 hours.

 Seek immediate medical help if you cannot even tolerate clear liquids.

-Diarrhoea initial may be acute, beginning abruptly and settling over a few days with dietary modifications or it may be a chronic ongoing process.
-If diarrhoea lasts for more than 4 days, then seek medical help
+Diarrhoea initially may be acute, beginning abruptly and settling over a few days with dietary modifications or it may be a chronic ongoing process.
+If diarrhoea lasts for more than 4 days, then seek medical help.

 Conclusion:

-The BRAT diet is formulated to assist people to recover from stomach ailments.
-It is also helpful in other situations like post surgeries, where a smooth digestion process would be beneficial.
-It is safe to follow for a period of two-three days until digestion improves.
+The BRAT diet is formulated to assist people in recovering from stomach ailments.
+It is also helpful in other situations like post-surgery, where a smooth digestion process would be beneficial.
+It is safe to follow for three days until digestion improves.
 As per the current guidelines by the American Academy of Paediatrics (AAP), it is not recommended for infants.
 It is always best to seek advice from the doctor if the symptoms do not settle and to know if the BRAT diet works for you or not.